JoaoCampos07/Docker/Courses/Mosh-Ultimate-Docker-Course/Notes.md

 building and running containers.
 Technicall a `container` is a `process` just like any other, but is a __special kind of process__.

 ### How the sharing of the OS works ?
 The containers do not share all the OS, they actually share the Kernel.
-THe component of OS wich manages applications and hardware resources (is like the _motor in a car_).
+The component of OS wich manages applications and hardware resources (is like the _motor in a car_).
 With that being said, `windows based containers` cannot run on linux was they need to talk to a Windows Kernel.
-Althgouth `Linux Containers` can run on Windows because on new versions of the windows there is actualy a custom build Linux Kernel.
+Althgouth `Linux Containers` can run on Windows because on new versions of the windows there is actualy a custom build Linux Kernel (microsoft call it `WSDL - Windows Subsystem for Linux`).
 So, Linux containers running on Windows host shared this custom Linux Kernel and Windows Containers use the normal windows kernel that was always shipped with windows.
 What about Mac ?
 Mac kernel is very specific and __does not contain native support for containerez applications__ so `Docker on Mac` uses a small Linux VM to run linux containers.

 ### What we need to put our application in a `Container` ?